-- (i) Linear Park: linear open space along the western edge of the sector which, in combination with the esplanade road of Copeland Drive, will accommodate a trunk pedestrian / cyclist pathway, street and park furniture and a variety of landscape treatments. - (ii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the Central East 'B' Residential Precinct.
-This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the planting of additional street trees.
+- (i) Integrated Village / Local Park: centrally located and providing a major north-south structural open space element and landscape focus for the sector.
+This park will serve the open space needs of dwellings within 200- and 400- metre catchments in accordance with DCP residential planning principles. - (ii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the East Ridge Residential Precinct.
+This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the retention of existing trees and/or planting of additional street trees.
 Such treatments are intended to enhance the landscape structure of important road/visual linkages.